LoganRickert/CPP-Manager/README.md

 ```
 cpp-run build test .
 Debug

-Added a util print function and #include "*.h"s
+Added a util print function and #include "*.h"s to Main.
 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.
 # On branch master